-My guess is as you read through the data you’re alarmed, depressed, and a bit angry.
+My guess is that as you read through the data, you’re alarmed, depressed, and a bit angry.

-One of the top responses I’ve seen here in the comments and on my social is leaders who are angry about trends like this, or who lament about how bad this is.
+One of the top responses I’ve seen here in the comments and on my social is leaders angry about trends like this or who lament how bad this is.

-As a leader, you can ask the question “Is this right?” from several perspectives.
+As a leader, you can ask, “Is this right?” from several perspectives.

 First, you can argue with the numbers…making up your own facts or looking at your own church as an exception to the rule.

 If your church is growing, that’s amazing.
 But exceptions to the rule don’t change rules.